PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

     * Tools
     * Cybernetics
 * Once per game you may count as having any 1 skill or talent for the sake of a single test.
-* You may spend a fate point to automatically succeed an interogation test with number of degrees of success equal to his Willpower Bonus.
-At the GM's discression his may be used to interogate characters that would not normally be allowed to be interogated.
+* You may spend a fate point to automatically succeed an interrogation test with a number of degrees of success equal to his Willpower Bonus.
+At the GM's discretion this may be used to interrogate characters that would not normally be allowed to be interrogated.

 Characteristics:
 |      |  +5  |  +10 |  +15 |  +20 |